Glycemic Index and Glycemic Load - How Does Food Affect Blood Sugar (Glucose) Levels and the After Eating Changes

-- The consequent fall in blood sugar levels leads to fall in energy and produces hunger in varying degrees causing one to eat again.
+- The consequent fall in blood sugar levels leads to a fall in energy levels causing hunger in varying degrees wanting one to eat again.
 Thus, repeating the cycle and causing more and more fat to be stored.

 - Makes the pancreas work harder and more.